-The manifestations of GI obstruction do not typically occur until about the 2nd to the 6th week of life (1).
+Clinically, HPS presents with progressive nonbilious vomiting which does not occur until about the 3rd to the 8th week of life (1).
 HPS presents after several weeks of life because the pylorus is normal at birth and hypertrophies as time progresses (2).
 The hallmark of gastric outlet obstruction is non-bilious vomiting.
 The vomiting occurs immediately after feeding and varies in intensity, depending upon the degree of stenosis present.
 Eventually, the vomiting increases in severity to become projectile and will typically involve the entire volume of the feed.
 When obtaining a history, it is most useful to ask the parent how far the vomit will go from their babyís mouth rather than asking them if their child has "projective vomiting", since nearly all vomiting appears to be "projectile" (forceful and intense).
 If the vomit is said to travel about an armís length that would be considered truly "projectile" and highly suspicious for HPS.
 After vomiting, the infant will remain hungry and want to feed again.
-Approximately 8% of patients will have some degree of hematemesis related to gastritis or esophagitis (3).
+Approximately 5% of patients will have some degree of hematemesis related to gastritis or esophagitis (3).
 Other presenting symptoms can include poor weight gain or weight loss and jaundice (3).

-The diagnostic test of choice is the ultrasound, which has approximately 90% sensitivity (1).
-Criteria for diagnosis include an elongated pyloric channel (longer than 16 mm), an enlarged pyloric diameter (greater than 14 mm), and a thickened muscle wall (greater than 3 to 4 mm) (1,2).
+The diagnostic test of choice is the ultrasound, which has approximately 95% sensitivity (2).
+Criteria for diagnosis include an elongated pyloric channel (longer than 15 to 19 mm), an enlarged pyloric diameter (greater than 10 to 14 mm), and a thickened muscle wall (greater than 3 to 4 mm) (1,2).
 Some have used the number pi (3.14) to help remember these numbers 3 and 14 mm.
 Point-of-care ultrasound (POCUS) in the emergency room setting has also shown to accurately diagnose HPS (5).
-If an ultrasound is non-diagnostic but clinical suspicion remains high, an upper GI series may be helpful.
-Characteristic signs of HPS include an elongated pyloric channel with a "shoulder sign" (representing the hypertrophied pylorus bulging into the antrum) and streaks of barium flowing through the stenosed channel, producing either a single "string sign" or a "double track sign" (if there are parallel streaks) (2).
+If an ultrasound is non-diagnostic but clinical suspicion remains high, an upper gastrointestinal (GI) series may be helpful.
+On contrast studies, signs of HPS include a bulge of the pyloric muscle into the antrum, known as the "shoulder sign" and streaks of barium flowing through the stenosed channel, producing either a single "string sign" or a "double track sign" (if there are parallel streaks) (2).
 A "caterpillar sign" has also been described on plain films or upper GI of patientís with HPS where the stomach appears dilated and air filled with undulating borders secondary to vigorous peristaltic gastric waves (6).
 This gives the appearance of a caterpillar.

-The "classic" laboratory finding in HPS is a hypochloremic, hypokalemic metabolic alkalosis.
-Repeated vomiting results in a loss of HCl, causing the hypochloremic metabolic alkalosis.
+The laboratory finding of HPS is a hypochloremic, hypokalemic metabolic alkalosis, related to the ongoing loss of HCl with persistent vomiting.
 The patient is likely dehydrated from repeated GI loss and poor oral intake.
-A metabolic acidosis (lactic acidosis) may result with severe dehydration.
 Due to more expedient diagnosis and treatment; however, fewer patients are presenting with electrolyte disturbances and one study showed 30% present with hypochloremia, 8% with metabolic alkalosis, and 7% with hypokalemia (3).
 An indirect hyperbilirubinemia can be seen in HPS in a small percentage of infants due to decreased levels of glucuronyl transferase when the liver is deprived of substrate from poor caloric intake.

 2. How is HPS diagnosed?